amd/aocl-data-analytics/doc/kernel_functions/kernel_functions_intro.rst

 ****************

 A kernel function computes the inner product of two data points in some (potentially high-dimensional) feature space without requiring an explicit mapping.
-This approach, commonly known as the *kernel trick*, is fundamental to various machine learning algorithms, including SVMs, kernel ridge regression, and kernel principal component analysis.
 By carefully choosing the kernel, one can capture complex relationships or nonlinear separations in the data.

 Common Kernel Functions